keesiemeijer/php-basics-tutorial/README.md

 ## Arrays
 Arrays allow us to store more than one value in a single variable.

+Here's how an array is described in PHP lingo.
-Array elements consist of `key` => `value` pairs separated by commas.
+* Array `elements` are separated by commas
+* An array element consists of a `key` and a `value`

 Let me explain what this means.

-This is an array with 3 string `values` dog, cat and rabbit, separated by commas.
+This is an array with 3 strings (dog, cat and rabbit), separated by commas.

 ```php
 $animals = array( 'dog', 'cat', 'rabbit' );
 ```

-We didn't add any array `keys` in this array.
+There are no any array `keys` in this array.
 This is allowed because PHP will see it like this.

 ```php
 array(